Church of the Holy Spirit, Heidelberg: Stained glass

-Heiliggeistkirch's original medieval windows were destroyed by the fire of 1693.
+Heiliggeistkirche’s original medieval stained glass windows were destroyed by the fire of 1693.
 None of the original windows were preserved and no record or attestation to what they looked like exists.
 To replace the damaged windows, emergency glazing was introduced in the 19th century, principally in the choir and along the south aisle of the nave.
 Matching windows, installed on the north aisle, were subsequently destroyed in 1945 during the Second World War.
 The poor condition of the 19th century glazing became a pressing issue in the mid 20th century, resulting in a historically significant series of unrealised attempts to commission the design of a unified programme of stained glass windows from contemporary artists.

 In the mid-1970s, the regional church board voted to replace the 19th century additions, as part of a broader restoration and repair of the interior.
-As a result, several significant efforts were made in the 1970s and 1990s to reinstall stained glass into these windows through a programme of artworks by a single artist.
-Initially, the German artist Johannes Schreiter was commissioned in 1977 to undertake the project and design a total of twenty-two pieces, but negative response to his designs and the resulting “Heidelbergerfensterstreit” (Heidelberg Window Controversy) meant that only one complete work, the Physics Window, was installed in the church.
+As a result, two significant efforts were made in the 1970s and 1990s to reinstall stained glass into these windows through a programme of artworks by a single artist.
+Initially, the German artist Johannes Schreiter was commissioned in 1977 to undertake the project and design a total of twenty-two pieces, but negative response to his designs and the resulting Heidelbergerfensterstreit (‘Heidelberg Window Controversy’) meant that only one complete work, the Physikfenster (‘Physics Window’) was made and installed into the church, in 1984.
 Subsequently, the British artist Brian Clarke was asked to submit a proposal for the remaining windows.
 His resulting designs drew on the history of the site's location as the repository of the Biblioteca Palatina and its link to the development of Calvinism through the 1563 Heidelberg Catechism.
 Ultimately, of Clarke's designs were implemented.

 During the late 1990s, Hella Santarossa won a subsequent 1997 competition for a series of five windows whose core element is treated, broken coloured glass.
 Santarossa is a member of the Derix family, one of the major stained glass studios in Germany.
 Her series of five windows were installed in the north nave.